twhite96/TWBlog/now.md

 ## What Am I Doing *Now*?

-I live on the outskirts of Pittsburgh, PA and I am currently learning at a breakneck pace full-stack web development with [Wes Bos Courses](https://wesbos.com/courses/), [freeCodeCamp](https://www.freecodecamp.org/), and [Udemy](https://www.udemy.com/).
+I live in Central PA and I am currently learning at a breakneck pace full-stack web development with [Wes Bos Courses](https://wesbos.com/courses/), [freeCodeCamp](https://www.freecodecamp.org/), and [Udemy](https://www.udemy.com/).

 I am trying to get into better shape and am doing well at it.

-I am currently waiting to hear back from another internsh I am working on two blogs:
+I am currently waiting to get things set up to freelance for CivicMapper.

+I am working on two blogs:

 This one, Tiffany R. White Blog